he1nh/openshift-prometheus/README.md

 oc get routes
 ```

-### exploring Prometheus
+### Exploring Prometheus

-Navigate to above URL.
-And browse trough the different targets in the *status* pull-down menu.
+Navigate to the hostname/port in the route and browse trough the web interface including the different targets in the *status* pull-down menu.

 ![prometheus screenshot](/screenshots/prometheus-screenshot-1.png)

 As you can see, at the moment Prometheus is only monitoring itself.
 And although handy for getting yourself familiar with the Prometheus query language and general workings.
 It won't help you in monitoring your cluster.
 So when you want to do something more usefull you will need to modify the configuration file (*/etc/prometheus/prometheus.yml*) and add some additional *scrape* targets.
 Whereby we will be using Prometheus's integrated Kubernetes Service Discovery (SD).

-create a configmap including the prometheus config file and attach it as a volumemount to the pod by editing the prometheus deployment config
+Create a [configmap](https://docs.openshift.com/container-platform/3.3/dev_guide/configmaps.html) including the prometheus config file and attach it as a volumemount to the pod by editing the prometheus deployment config

 ```code
 oc create configmap prometheus-config --from-file=prometheus.yml=file/prometheus-kubernetes.yml